melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-21-documenting-restapis.md

 * __Manual documentation of request and response JSON fields__

-	You to put all descriptions for attributes into the Unit Tests
+	You have to put all descriptions for attributes into the Unit Tests

 	```java
 	 @Test